matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

 {{< figure src="/vader/list-with-dewbacks.jpg" caption="Vader becomes King Theoden in this Riders of Rohan Remake List" >}}

-A more fringe list, but still effective, is concentrating most of your offensive capabiltiy on `New Ways to Motivate Them` and three hungry, hungry hippos.
+A more fringe list, but still effective, is concentrating most of your offensive capability on `New Ways to Motivate Them` and three hungry, hungry hippos.
 It is going to be less effective against certain lists and strategies, but sort of rides on the tactic of an overwhelming amount of fast, hardy melee units that most players are not used to dealing with.